Do Energy Efficient Windows Really Make a Difference?

 You’ll Get a Better Return on Your Investment When You Replace Single Pane Windows

 Whether efficient windows are worth it really boils down to the type of windows you’re replacing.
 If you have single pane windows with warped wood frames, for instance, you’re probably going to notice a significant difference in your utility bills.
 However, most homes are probably not in this situation.
-In fact, many houses already have double pane windows installed—and the energy savings for replacing double pane windows with ENERGY STAR rated products is much more modest.
+In fact, many houses already have double pane windows or even triple pane windows installed—and the energy savings for replacing double pane windows with ENERGY STAR rated products is much more modest.
 The Department of Energy estimates that this improvement will save you around $27 to $111, so it might take you much longer to earn back the cost of your initial investment.

 However, energy savings aren’t the only way to calculate the worth of an improvement.
 New windows also increase your home’s property value.
 In fact, a set of vinyl windows could add as much as $12,000 to your home’s selling price, meaning they’re a pretty smart idea if you’re getting ready to list your property.

 Energy Efficient Windows Only Perform as Well as Your Air Sealing

 While new windows might offer energy savings, they can’t really do much for your home if they aren’t properly sealed.
 That ENERGY STAR certification only guarantees the windows’ performance when they’re installed and caulked correctly.